private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 The reasons for this are:

-* An account-based approach leads to fewer outputs on peg-in transactions.
+* An account-based approach leads to fewer outputs on peg-out transactions.
 There is roughly a 1:1 ratio of users to balances in an account-based system.
 On the other hand there are O(n) UTXOs in an output-based system where `n` are the number of transactions carried out on the side-chain.
 When a side-chain wants to shut down, they must record a new output on the base layer for every account or output (as the case may be) that they track in the peg-out transaction(s).